Science

 But what are the actual implications of using such a technology?

 Besides adding an emotional flair to entertainment media, the use of visual and audio enhancers has been studied for medical purposes for decades now.
-In study by Dave Siever, leading professional in Audio-Video Entertainment, (AVE), he explains the benefits of using similar technologies to treat patients who suffer from Post-Traumatic Stress Disorder (PTSD).
+In a study by Dave Siever, a leading professional in Audio-Video Entertainment, (AVE), he explains the benefits of using similar technologies to treat patients who suffer from Post-Traumatic Stress Disorder (PTSD).
 In other studies, visual and auditory stimulations were used in psychological treatments.

 We have also heard of the term “brainwashing,” the act of pressurizing people into adopting different beliefs using undesired methods.